Gaston900/Arcade64-EssencePatch/README.md

 * To move, use the arrow keys "Up, Down, Left, Right."
 * To perform actions, use the "A, S, D, Z, X, C, Q, W, E" keys.

-Added custom buttons and autofire.
+Added custom buttons and autofire (By MAMEPLUS).

 Removed warning screen, startups, Decryption screen texts.